banzaicloud/istio-external-demo/README.md

     The result should be 200, as we specifically whitelisted `app-a` --> `http(s)://httpbin.org`.

-1. Test that app-a can access the github.com site:
+1. Test that app-a can access github.com:

    ```bash
    kubectl exec -n=test-app -ti $APP_A_POD_NAME -- curl -Ls -o /dev/null -w "%{http_code}" github.com